Angelo Tommasi

-Angelo Tommasi (17 November 1911 - 24 June 2004) was an Italian high jumper who competed at the 1932 Summer Olympics.
+Angiolino Tommasi also known as Angelo (17 November 1911 – 23 June 2004) was an Italian high jumper who competed at the 1932 Summer Olympics.
 He was the brother of the other Olympic athlete Virgilio Tommasi.

+Biography

+Tommasi finished second behind Mihály Bodosi in the high jump event at the 1933 AAA Championships.

 National titles

 He won five national championships at individual senior level.